FAUSheppy/serien-ampel/README.md

                             None)

 ## WSGI (waitress)
-Configuration can be done via *config.py*, port and interface must be specified in the command line or appropritate WSGI-runner configuration:
+Configuration can be done via *config.py*, port and interface must be specified in the command line or appropriate WSGI-runner configuration:

     apt install python3-waitress
     waitress-serve --host 127.0.0.1 --port 5000 --call 'app:createApp'